 Enrollment

-Follow your program’s instructions for course enrollment.
-For some programs, you will enroll in courses prior to departure, while others have course enrollment after.
-If you are on a UW faculty-led short-term program, you will not need to enroll in any courses on site because all students on your program are taking the same course.
+How you enroll for courses on your program will vary and you will be provided with instructions of how to enroll.
+For some programs, you will enroll in courses prior to departure, while others have course enrollment after arrival.
+If you are on a UW faculty-led short-term program, you will not need to enroll in any courses on site because everyone on your program is taking the same course.

 This is an accordion element with a series of buttons that open and close related content panels.